← Previous → Next Contents

 DAR = SAR × PAR.

 Although Duke Nukem 3D is a similar DOS game that requires the same kind of sound card as DOOM, its performance demands are much greater.
 It runs slower than DOOM in an apples-to-apples comparison at the 320×200 resolution, but more significantly, it supports higher resolutions.
-Setup goes up to 800×600, but by editing the config file manually I've got it to run at 1600×1200 without trouble.
+Setup goes up to 800×600, but by editing the config file manually I've gotten it to run at 1600×1200.
 That's a factor of 30 increase in the number of pixels to render entirely in software and push over the bus to the video card.
 The more reasonable choice of 800×600 is still 7½ times as many pixels as DOOM.

 DN3D on a 486DX2/66, supposedly its "recommended" configuration, is actually a horrible thing: less than 10 fps at the standard 320×200 resolution, very choppy and difficult to play.
 A 440BX motherboard with a 500 MHz Pentium III makes DN3D pleasantly playable at 800×600 but is not overkill.
 The only ISA motherboard I have tested that unequivocally crushes it has a KT133A chipset (complete with faulty DMA), 1.4 GHz Athlon CPU, 4× AGP, and 133 MHz FSB.